“And the world is passing away, and the lust of it; but he who does the will of God abides forever.”

 The right kind of love leads to a life of permanent values.
 Living for eternal values pays eternal dividends.
 Why not invest in eternal things?

 All things are transient, but he who does the will of God builds on eternal foundations.
 There is no “passing away” for what that believer does.

-Christianity cannot accommodate to the world because it revolves around an absolute God of permanent values.
+Christianity cannot accommodate the world because it revolves around an absolute God of permanent values.
 God cannot change; He is immutable.
-Man is mutable, therefore, man must orient to the will of God.
+Man is mutable; therefore, man must orient to the will of God.
 God will never adapt to our will.

 Christians cannot accommodate their faith to the prevailing opinions and practices of men because he lives for an immutable God and His immutable values.
 We live above the fray, doing the will of God.
 This world is not our home.
 We are pilgrims passing through.
 That is why we do not adjust our standards to the world.
 We walk like speckled birds against the crowd of accommodation.